guardian/support-service-lambdas/modules/product/README.md

         'Newpaper',
         'NationalDelivery',
         'Sixday'
-).charges.Sunday // TS2339: Property Subscription does not exist on type
+).charges.Sunday // TS2339: Property Sunday does not exist on type

 ```